LilithHafner/UpdateJulia.jl/README.md

     •  verbose = dry_run print the final value of all arguments

-    •  migrate_packages = <upgrading to a Julia version without an existing environment>
+    •  migrate_packages = <upgrading to a later version of Julia without an existing global environment> whether to migrate packages in the default global environment.
-       whether to copy Project.toml to the new version and run Pkg.update().
        May be true, false, or :force.
 Only :force will replace an existing Project.toml

   Destination